 When someone starts training after a long time without activity, they may not be able to reach ten repetitions of a classic push-up with the right technique.

-However, after some training or other, you will do them without problems.
+However, you will do them without problems after some training or other.

 Then twenty, thirty, forty, and fifty reps.
 During this period, your muscles become stronger, but it takes less effort for the body to perform each repetition.
 Therefore, the efficiency of this exercise to gain strength and muscle decreases.

-At this point, you can choose to switch to another push-up with greater difficulty (you can see our article on push-ups to see the different variants of push-ups) or to start with chin-ups (you can see our guide to perfect pull-ups).
-However, after a while, the same will happen to you with pull-ups.
+At this point, you can choose to switch to another push-up with greater difficulty (see our article on push-ups to see the different variants of push-ups) or start with chin-ups (you can see our guide to perfect pull-ups).
+However, the same will happen to you with pull-ups after a while.